edwardoughton/osira/README.md

 The repository name is taken from Wonder Woman where Osira is a fictional Egyptian Goddess respected for her advanced understanding of technology.

-Infrastructure systems are groups of technologies, therefore advancing our understanding in this area can help us make better decisions, for example, in relation to risk management.
+Advancing our understanding of the groups of technologies known as 'infrastructure systems' can help us make better decisions, particularly in relation to risk management.

 Despite infrastructure being of growing importance, there are surprisingly few open source, fully-tested, fully-documented codebases available for risk analysts to use.
-The contribution of this repository to the field of risk analytics is to fill this gap.
+The contribution of this repository is to fill this gap.

 Citation